Cloud Setup

 Introduction

 XLT enables you to develop and run test scenarios from your own machine.
 However, load testing often requires a lot of virtual users executing the test scenarios at the same time.
-Therefore we recommend to use a cluster of test machines which can deliver more hardware and more bandwidth than a single machine.
-XLT comes with tools to set up your own cluster using Google Cloud or Amazon Web Services.
+Therefore, we recommend using a cluster of test machines, which can provide more hardware and bandwidth than a single machine.
+XLT includes tools to set up your own cluster using Google Cloud or Amazon Web Services.

-This page contains an overview of how to use them, which caveats you might face, and enhances the general understanding of testing from the cloud.
+This page provides an overview of how to use them, potential caveats, and enhances the general understanding of cloud-based testing.

 Running Load Tests Using a Distributed Environment

-A possible setup which you could use to run a load test using a distributed load generation environment looks like this:
+A possible setup for running a load test using a distributed load generation environment looks like this:

 Distributed Load Generation Environment

-One machine runs your master controller, which controls several machines that run the agent controllers and agents.
+One machine runs your master controller, which controls several machines running the agent controllers and agents.

 XLT Images

 Xceptance provides ready-to-use public XLT images for AWS machines (AMIs) and Docker.
-These images are based on Debian, include the latest XLT and JDK (see release notes for current version info) and are tuned for load testing.
-For real browser load testing, they also include the latest Chromium and Firefox (ESR) browsers with matching web driver binaries, chromedriver and geckodriver.
+These images are based on Debian, include the latest XLT and JDK (see release notes for current version information), and are tuned for load testing.
+For real-browser load testing, they also include the latest Chromium and Firefox (ESR) browsers with matching web driver binaries: chromedriver and geckodriver.

-If you are looking for XLT images for other clouds or just want to build your own image, visit XLT’s sister project, XLT Packer.
-This project not only contains scripts to install and set up the contents of an XLT image, but also provides Packer templates to actually create such images for the following clouds:
+If you are looking for XLT images for other clouds or want to build your own image, visit XLT’s sister project: XLT Packer.
+This project contains scripts to install and set up the contents of an XLT image and provides Packer templates to create such images for the following clouds:

 • AWS